ivanoff/react-native-ico-new-year/README.md

-# New Year Icons for React Native
+# new year Icons for React Native

 ### react-native-ico-new-year

-50 Icons
+369 Icons

 ## Usage